-After the death of a person who has received Title XIX funded medical assistance, the law requires that the individual's assets be used to provide repayment to the Iowa Department of Human Services (IDHS.)
+After the death of a person who has received Title XIX funded medical assistance, the law requires that the individual's assets be used to provide repayment to the Iowa Department of Health and Human Services.
 Title XIX funded medical assistance includes Medicaid and various waiver programs, including the Medically Needy Program and the Elderly Waiver Program.

 Federal law requires states to have an estate recovery program.
-In Iowa the estate recovery program is provided under Iowa Code Section 249A.5(2).
+In Iowa the estate recovery program is provided under Iowa Code Section 249A.53(2).

 Estate recovery affects recipients of Title XIX funded medical assistance who are:

 Yes, but the debt is only waived to the extent that collection of the debt will reduce the amount received by the following persons:

 Or if there is a child of the recipient who has a disability or is blind, or is under the age of 21,